monpeco/HKUx-HKU_08x/module6-The-Future-of-Data-Driven-Finance/data.md

 ---

 ####  Module 6 The Future of Data-Driven Finance   6.4 Case Study 3: Aadhaar   Video 6.4 Case Study 3: Aadhaar

+Hello and welcome to this module where we will be discussing about Aadhaar.
+Aadhaar is a very interesting illustration of the role of infrastructure in the development of FinTech.
+In other case studies,
+we talked about private companies such as Alibaba or Revolut but this one is really about infrastructure at the national level.
+Aadhaar was already mentioned in the previous chapters, in particular in the section about Digital Identity.
+Aadhaar was launched in India in 2009, with the objective to assign a unique ID number to all residents of India, and link it to biometric and demographic data.
+The reasons behind Aadhaar
+was both about inclusion
+because the birth registry system wasn't robust enough and efficiency especially for the administration to handle requests from the public.
+Since the unique ID system
+could not start from an original document, such as a birth certificate, for example, biometrics were used to assess the identity of the person.
+It is done by taking the scans of the 10 fingerprints, as well as an iris scan and comparing it to the whole database, to make sure that you as a person for example is not included twice.
+Aadhaar is now a huge database of individuals, which includes demographic data as well as biometric data.
+In 2012, the Aadhaar system
+added a verification feature,
+that allowed organisations
+such as banks for example
+to enter an Aadhaar number
+and verify if the person was a resident.
+And this is where the identity infrastructure links into finance, because in the onboarding process of new clients, the step of Know Your Customer, what we call KYC, normally takes time and money.
+In 2013, Aadhaar offered the eKYC,
+Electronic Know Your Customer Service that allowed residents to instantaneously send their proof of identity and address to their providers, like a bank and making the KYC process much simpler.
+The Aadhaar initiative was quite incredible in terms of numbers.
+Three years after launch,
+200 million people were enrolled in the system.
+Less than a decade after launch, pretty much the whole adult population,
+1.2 billion people in India
+is registered on Aadhaar.
+In terms of application in finance,
+400 million people have now
+linked their bank accounts to Aadhaar.
+Paytm, the largest mobile payments company in India with almost 300 million clients, can scale very quickly thanks to Aadhaar and eKYC.
+And we'll see in the case study of Digibank, how Digibank uses Aadhaar in the case of a digital bank for scalability
+What can we learn from
+a case study such as Aadhaar?
+Aadhaar is an example which is really different from the other case studies, such as Revolut or Credit Karma.
+However, initiatives like Aadhaar are critical in the development of FinTech, because they can greatly accelerate the development of new financial services.
+The first lesson from Aadhaar
+is certainly the scale.
+It is quite incredible to see
+more than a billion people
+acquiring a digital identity in less than 10 years.
+The roll out of this initiative was very efficient, and also the role of technology in that process cannot be underestimated.
+And that's why I don't really see any reasons why similar identity infrastructure cannot be implemented in other countries.
+In terms of impact on finance, it was of course big in the context of India, where many people didn't have any identification at all.
+But more generally,
+Aadhaar was the first example of eKYC at scale, which helped to decrease the time and cost to onboard clients.
+Aadhaar might not be perfect as a KYC system, but it is a very novel way of doing KYC.
+In the traditional finance system, each company does its own checks, whereas Aadhaar is a centralised checking system.
+As finance continues on
+becoming more and more digitized, these discussions about how to do eKYC will certainly continue.
+And last but not least
+is of course the social impact of infrastructure like Aadhaar.
+Similarly to Alibaba
+that helped millions access finance,
+Aadhaar helped many to acquire an identity.
+And in itself, it is an amazing feat.
+If you were thinking of being an entrepreneur, the presence, or absence, of infrastructure like Aadhaar can greatly impact your business model, so I'd certainly recommend spending some time looking more into these topics.
+Thank you very much for following, and I hope you enjoyed this part.

+---

+#### Module 6 The Future of Data-Driven Finance   6.5 Case Study 4: Credit Karma   Video 6.5 Case Study 4: Credit Karma